YOUR HEALTH IS OUR TOP PRIORITY

 Preventing the Spread of Illness

-As many of you may be aware, there is an emerging public health threat related to the 2019 Novel Coronavirus (COVID-19), additionally, it is also flu and respiratory disease season.
-Although the state of Idaho has no confirmed cases, Wright Physical Therapy is taking necessary precautions to prevent the spread of these viruses and encouraging everyone to take actions to stay healthy.
-We are continuously keeping up to date through local and state officials and through the CDC to ensure all proper guidelines are followed.
+Wright Physical Therapy is taking necessary precautions to prevent the spread of these viruses and encouraging everyone to take actions to stay healthy.
+We are continuously keeping up to date through local and state officials and through the CDC to ensure all proper guidelines are followed inside all of our locations.

 Our clinics remain open and continue to serve our patients and communities.
 We continue our diligence and focus around the health and safety of our team and patients.
 We recommend that everyone follow simple, yet effective, everyday protection practices that remain the best way to control all communicable diseases.